 Python Mock Interview for Data Engineering

 250+ Python questions focused on data manipulation, ETL logic, and file parsing.
 Your code actually runs with pandas, numpy, and the full standard library.
-AI grading evaluates correctness, code quality, edge case handling, and Pythonic patterns.
+AI evaluation reviews correctness, code quality, edge case handling, and Pythonic patterns.

 250+